Collecting Specimens from Hospitalized Patients With EVD

 Before collecting specimens from a hospitalized EVD patient, your facility must provide repeated training and require that you demonstrate competence in performing all Ebola-related infection control practices/procedures, specifically in proper donning/doffing PPE procedures.

 Facility-specific isolation protocols and/or risk assessment should also be incorporated when determining the appropriate PPE that should be worn by healthcare personnel collecting specimens from hospitalized EVD patients.
-These enhanced PPE guidelines will also apply to patients that present to an emergency department exhibiting Ebola-related symptoms.
+These enhanced PPE guidelines will also apply to patients who present to an emergency department exhibiting Ebola-related symptoms.

 To protect healthcare workers who are caring for patients with Ebola, healthcare facilities must provide onsite management and oversight of adherence to safely using PPE and implement administrative and environmental controls with continuous safety checks through direct observation of healthcare workers, including during the PPE donning and doffing steps.